kevinconca/UT-Machine-Learning/README.md

 Unfortunately I wasn't able to recover the full jupyter notebooks containing all the results presented in the [report](Report/Paper.pdf).
 However, I include base code which can be extended at will.

-The goal was to build and ensemble method containing a Logistic Regression, k-Nearest Neighbors, Random Forests and Gradient Boosting to reduce a _multi-class logarithmic loss_.
+The goal was to build and ensemble method containing Logistic Regression, k-Nearest Neighbors, Random Forests and Gradient Boosting classifiers to reduce a _multi-class logarithmic loss_.